zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 [end of dialogue]

 The scripts for ESL Podcast are never confused or convolute d; they don’t go off on tangents.
 They’re crystal clear, and yet intricate.
-T hank you, Dr. Lucy Tse, who writes them.
+Thank you, Dr. Lucy Tse, who writes them.

- From Los Angeles, California, I’m Jeff McQuillan.
-Than k you for listening.
-Come back and listen to us next time on ESL Podcast.

-English as a Second Language Podcast is written and produ ced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan, copyright 2010 by the Center  for Educational Development.

 # Getting a Girlfriend/Boyfriend Back